yanansun0074/squirrel_3D/README.md

 2. Pull the repo
 3. open ".blend" files
 4. Toggle the collections to hide and unhide objects
+5. Click on the "Scripts" Tab to view all the scripts (see how to run scripts below)

 e.g. "Bar Chart Collection" and "Scatter Plot Collection" to see work sample 1 and 2.